 Note that some of the links below are affiliate links, which simply means we’ll earn a small commission if you purchase that particular tool or service.
 If you do, we thank you for supporting Vectortuts+.

 Yah, Illustrator is what we teach the most here on Vectortuts+, it’s our favorite (possibly an extension of ourselves).
-Adobe Illustrator CS6 is a vector creative’s go to software tool.
+Adobe Illustrator CC is a vector creative’s go to software tool.
 Get started with Adobe Illustrator Beginner Tutorials.
-The new version has been given performance upgrades, so it’s faster and more stable.
-It has it’s reliable vector arsenal of tools and a few new ones to boot.
+The new version has been given Creative Cloud connection features, productivity enhancements, and improvements to core tools.
 Learn more over at Adobe.

-Adobe InDesign CS6 software is a versatile desktop publishing application that gives you pixel-perfect control over design and typography.
+Adobe InDesign CC software is a versatile desktop publishing application that gives you pixel-perfect control over design and typography.
 Get started with Adobe InDesign Beginner Tutorials here on Vectortuts+.
 Create elegant and engaging pages for print, tablets, and other screens.
-InDesign is still great for print, but it can be used for digital output as well.
-Layouts look good on a variety of page sizes, orientations, and devices.
+InDesign CC is filled with feature improvements.
+With it, your layouts will look good in a variety of page sizes, orientations, and devices.
 Learn more over at Adobe.

 Astute Graphics create high quality plugins for our beloved Illustrator.
 These plugins add creative features and speedy tools to Illustrator.
 Get started working with DrawScribe, Phantasm CS, and VectorScribe.
 Quite a few top vector artists and designers wouldn’t want to work in Illustrator without these plugins.
 They allow you to edit and create vector artwork faster, smarter, and dynamically.
 Learn more over at Astute Graphics.